-This vitamin is found in nutritional yeast and will reduce the need for insulin to take its effect.
-If insulin is more efficient, then not much will be needed for it to take effect.
+This vitamin is found in nutritional yeast and reduces the need for insulin to take its effect.

 Always choose the higher fiber option such as juice with the pulp in it.
-This will help to buffer the insulin and can go a long way in preventing insulin resistance on it's own.
-Try eating high fiber vegetables like celery.
+This helps buffer insulin and goes a long way in preventing insulin resistance on its own and enhancing a slow metabolism.
+Try eating high-fiber vegetables like celery.

-Fats are a very sustaining food that will keep energy levels sustained between meals.
-This means you can go a longer amount of time between meals.
-It prevents the blood sugar spikes, and the insulin resistance that follows.
+Fats sustain energy levels between meals.
+This means you go longer without eating between meals.
+It prevents the blood sugar spikes and the insulin resistance that follows.
 This is how you can reverse diabetes.

-When you get enough sleep, your stress levels reduce, and can directly lower insulin levels.
-It also helps with the intermittent fasting during the night.
-If you sleep an extra hour each night, you have simultaneously added an extra hour between your next meals.
+When you get enough sleep, your stress levels reduce which can directly lower insulin levels.
+It also helps with intermittent fasting during the night.
+If you sleep an extra hour each night, you have simultaneously added an extra hour between your meals.

 Overall, there are a lot of things you can do to lower insulin resistance.
-First you should start with the intermittent fasting; 3 meals a day with no in-between snacks then go down to 2 meals per day.
-You will watch as your set point goes down.
-This is the way to fix a broken metabolism.
-However, many people need guidance.
-There are many additional things that you need to know to tailor-make to your body and conditions – for this, check out my Exclusive Membership Site.
+Start with the intermittent fasting: eat 3 meals a day with no in-between snacks and then go down to 2 meals per day.
+This lowers your set point.
+While this is the way to fix a slow metabolism, many people need guidance.
+There are still many things you need to know to tailor-make to your body and conditions.
+For this, check out my Exclusive Membership Site.